ACM-Thapar/Smart-Punjab-Hackathon/README.md

 # Smart-Punjab-Hackathon
-The official website of Smart Punjab Hackathon
+The official website of Hack4Sustainability